Canonical form of a deformed Poisson bracket spacetime: Phase-space description

 where dots represent time derivatives.
-The smearing functions $N$ and $N^x$ are assumed to be nondynamical in that their corresponding canonical conjugate momenta vanish.
+The canonical conjugate momenta of the smearing functions $N$ and $N^x$ vanish and thus they are nondynamical.

-In addition to the four evolution equations \eqref{eq:dynamic}, on shell, i.e., when evaluated on solutions at any given value of $t$, the diffeomorphism and Hamiltonian are constrained to vanish:
+In addition, when evaluated on solutions at any given value of $t$ (on shell), the diffeomorphism and Hamiltonian are constrained to vanish:

-The Poisson brackets between them close so both $\mathcal{H}_x$ and $\mathcal{H}$ are first-class constraints.
-As such, they generate gauge transformations on the phase space.
+Both $\mathcal{H}_x$ and $\mathcal{H}$ are first-class constraints since the Poisson brackets between them close.
+They thus generate gauge transformations on the phase space.

-The dynamical flow on the phase space will determine a spherically symmetric geometry on a four-dimensional manifold $\mathcal{M}$ with topology $\mathcal{M}^2\times \mathcal{S}^2$, where $\mathcal{M}^2$ being a two-dimensional manifold and $\mathcal{S}^2$ the two-sphere.
-The solution to the equations of motion~\eqref{eq:dynamic} and constraints~\eqref{eq:constraints} covariantly define the spherically symmetric metric on $\mathcal{M}$:
+The dynamical flow on the phase space determines a spherically symmetric geometry on a four-dimensional manifold $\mathcal{M}$.
+The topology of this manifold is $\mathcal{M}^2\times \mathcal{S}^2$, where $\mathcal{M}^2$ is a two-dimensional manifold and $\mathcal{S}^2$ a two-sphere.
+Together, the solution to the equations of motion~\eqref{eq:dynamic1}-\eqref{eq:dynamic4} and constraints~\eqref{eq:constraints} covariantly define the spherically symmetric metric on $\mathcal{M}$: